top of page

 • The signer promises the information is true

-The notary does not verify whether the statements are true—only that the signer swore to them under oath.
+The notary does not verify the truth—only that the oath was taken.

 • Affidavit of residency